fbjornstrup/Crashes-New-York/pages/statistics.md

 # Timeline

-Take a look at the timeline.
-Being an early bird or staying up late reduce the risk of being in a car collision.
-Seeing the city between 10 PM to around 9 AM is the safest time to go sightseeing in a vehicle.
+Taking a look at the timeline on an hourly basis, it can be seen that being an early bird or staying up late reduces the risk of being in a car collision.
+This is due to the fact that most of the crashes happen between 10 AM and 7 PM.
+On the other hand, the city seems to be safest between 10 PM and 9 AM if you are driving a vehicle.

 **Hourly plot of collisions**